Wyoming vs Colorado Prediction — AI Finds CAN'T MISS CFB Lines & Props (Sep 20)

 Wyoming vs Colorado Prop Picks (AI)

-AI algorithm Remi is pouring through mountains of datapoints on each line.
-In fact, anytime the Cowboys and Buffaloes play there’s always several intriguing observations to key in on.
-Not to mention games played at Folsom Field in Sep seemingly never follow normal, predictable patterns.
+AI algorithm Remi is pouring through tons of data on each line.
+In fact, anytime the Cowboys and Buffaloes play there’s always several intriguing angles to key in on.
+Not to mention games played at Folsom Field in Sep can often follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: M. Welch under 35.5 Rushing Yards.